 Over the next few years my money grew and every year I saw positive returns.
 The secret has always been to earn small monthly returns, have cash available to rescue any of my stock that has collapsed in value and take advantage of stock pull backs and market collapses as well as use credit and debit spreads to provide some protection to trades.

 Investing in stocks is incredibly risky.
 Companies change constantly and stocks move around a lot more than people realize.
 They can also stay depressed longer than many investors have the patience for.
 But options provide lots of opportunities for earning small gains despite the economic climate.
-While it is true that selling covered calls and selling puts does not provide a lot of protection, I developed a number of strategies to try to protect my overall portfolio in market declines.
+While it is true that selling covered calls and selling puts does not provide a lot of protection, I developed additional strategies to try to protect my overall portfolio in market declines.